 ENTREPRENEURIAL SUCCESS STORY TRUDY JACOBSON LAUNCHES SERIES HIGHLIGHTING POWERFUL AND INSPIRING WOMEN ACROSS AMERICA

-“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaWEST PALM BEACH, FL, UNITED STATES, October 21, 2022 /EINPresswire.com/ -- Pursue your passion and it could lead to a rewarding career.
+“Great American Women” Series To Honor and Empower Great Women Doing Great Things In AmericaSARASOTA, FL, UNITED STATES, October 24, 2022 /EINPresswire.com/ -- Gianna Kramer has watched her beautiful town develop and has always loved seeing houses become homes.

-Carla Miller’s parents were both in law enforcement.
-Her father was a police officer who was killed in the line of duty.
-Her mother was also in law enforcement and retired as a police chief.
+Alongside her husband, Lance, Gianna is an owner of Kramer flooring and they take flooring for homes and businesses to the next level by making it an adventure dedicated to service through skilled and industry backed installation.

-Carla also went into law enforcement and was in various units across the department, but it was the training unit that ended up pushing her into the venture she’s in now.
+When she isn’t focusing on helping her clients and growing her team, she makes it a priority to give back to her community by helping to build a platform for collaboration, communication, and fundraising.

 Trudy Jacobson is proud to sponsor a new series called Great American Women, which showcases stories of inspiring and ambitious female philanthropists and entrepreneurs.